d2l-ai/d2l-en/chapter_convolutional-neural-networks/densenet.md

     def forward(self, X):
         for blk in self.net:
             Y = blk(X)
-            X = nd.concat(X, Y, dim=1)  # Concatenate the input and output of each block on the channel dimension. return X
+            # Concatenate the input and output of each block on the channel
+            # dimension
+            X = nd.concat(X, Y, dim=1)
+        return X
 ```